 Whether you’re looking to improve your application and service delivery, consolidate existing performance monitoring tools and responsibilities or justify the impact of a new technology deployment, the following six steps can help you create the fundamental building blocks of an effective performance monitoring strategy:

-Breaking down your strategy into these components will make it easier to understand, articulate and reach consensus on the performance monitoring requirements for your business.
+Breaking down your strategy into these components will make it easier to understand, articulate and reach consensus on the network and infrastructure performance monitoring requirements for your business.
 This whitepaper also highlights the questions you should ask performance monitoring vendors to ensure they support your strategy.

 High frequency polling

 Traditional five minute polling cycles are insufficient in many instances.
 A spike in traffic that lasts only a couple seconds represents less than 1% of a five minute polling cycle.
 The anomaly will be completely flattened and undetectable when averaged out over that time span.
-Yet this brief spike can disrupt business transactions, VoIP communications, and other latency-sensitive applications.
-You need a monitoring solution that allows for high frequency polling down to the second.
-Even one minute polling cycles may be insufficient.
-Bell Mobility, a wireless provider in Canada, revealed an interesting internal study.
-It showed average spikes in traffic were as much as 350% higher when viewed at 1.5 second rates compared to 60 second polling intervals.
+Yet this brief spike can disrupt business transactions, video communications, and other latency-sensitive applications.
+Many leading customers today gather data at least every minute.
+Be sure your monitoring platform strategy enables you to poll for performance data at the frequency your business requires.
+Don’t get trapped into a strategy that limits what you collect and how often based on the polling limits of an inferior monitoring platform.

 Raw data retention